ianlcurtis/devboxlab/README.md

 <details>
   <summary>TASK: On behalf of the Developer, provision a dev box for Project A, and Project B (India).</summary>

-We recommend that you remain logged in as the Admin account in your main browser window and open a separate "Incognito"/ "InPrivate" window to perform the upcoming actions as the "Developer" (Alex) persona.
+We recommend that you remain logged in as the Admin account in your main browser window and open a separate "Incognito/InPrivate" window to perform the upcoming actions as the "Developer" (Alex) persona.

 -   Using the credentials that you noted down from Lab 1, **log into the [Dev Box Portal](https://aka.ms/devbox-portal) as the "Developer" user (Alex)** and perform any tasks necessary to reset your password.